This post may contain affiliate links at no additional cost to you.

 That program sounds like a pretty good return on happiness for the time and money invested.

 I mentioned in my ideal FIRE goals that I wanted to try cocaine on the last day of my life, for science! 🤔 Let’s say I don’t feel like waiting until I’m old and gray.
-I send my husband Jared to pick me up some fairy dust from Psycho Mike that lives behind the dumpsters at Denny’s.
+I send my husband Hubby to pick me up some fairy dust from Psycho Mike that lives behind the dumpsters at Denny’s.

 I wouldn’t need to invest hardly much time (TI) and I’m guessing that stuff is pretty potent (HL…kinda).
 But ah, the high is gone in a hour (HD) and that money has long gone bye bye now (C$).
 I don’t need to tell anyone here why drugs are a very, very bad deal.